SoftwareAG/c8y-docs/src/documents/guides/event-language/advanced.html.md

 ## Advanced trigger

-Triggering a statement by an arriving event in some stream is not the only option.
+Triggering a statement by an arriving event in some stream is not the only possibility.
 The following sections will cover other ways to trigger statements and combining triggers.

 ### Pattern